Eusebius to Carpianus, (my) beloved brother in the Lord. Greetings.

-The tenth, in which each of them wrote in his own manner.5
+The tenth, in which each of them wrote in his own manner.6

 If having opened one of the four Gospels, you may wish to know a certain desired chapter, and to know which have said similar things, and to find each specific place in which each like another was guided, in the pericope you’re holding, take the preceding number, and seek the passage in the list with the red note suggests; you’ll see immediately from those (headings) written before the head of the list how many and which ones spoke concerning what you seek.
 Having sought the numbers of the rest of the Gospels which are in the list, corresponding to the number you are holding, and by seeking the passage in its specific place in each Gospel, you will find them saying similar things.

-1 δια τεσσαρων Not to be confused with the Diatessaron of Tatian.
-I choose here “fourfold harmony” as the translation to distinguish this and also to indicate what the phrase would probably have brought to mind with an educated listener. the term is borrowed from musical terminology, and designates “a series of four harmonic tones” (Metzer Canon, 114).
-Thus my translation.
-Another tempting translation is “synopsis,” as this is the term for modern works resembling that of Ammonius’ (e.g., Kurt Aland’s Synopsis of the Four Gospels).
+1 διὰ τεσσάρων Not to be confused with the Diatessaron of Tatian.
+I choose here “fourfold harmony” as the translation to distinguish this and also to indicate what the phrase would probably have brought to mind with an educated listener.
+It is a term borrowed from music theory, designating “a series of four harmonic tones” (Metzer Canon, 114), thus my translation.
+Another tempting, if more paraphrastic, translation is “synopsis,” as this is the term for modern works resembling that of Ammonius’ (e.g., Kurt Aland’s Synopsis of the Four Gospels).

 3 lit., “web”

-5 The absence for a list covering those pericopes peculiar to the trio Mark, Luke, John, and of the duo Mark, John, I have yet to see explained.
+6 The absence for a list covering those pericopes peculiar to the trio Mark, Luke, John, and to the duo Mark, John, I have yet to see explained.
 The attraction to having twelve lists would have been irresistible, one would think, to so early a churchman.

 Metzger, Bruce.
 The Canon of the New Testament.
 Oxford, 1987.